shaunmcgirr/shaun-mcgirr-dissertation/1-Preliminaries/software-requirements.md

 6. Present: R with some packages installed for tidying up results in tables and graphs

-7. Publish: a LaTeX engine
+7. Publish: a LaTeX engine (in the end I used www.overleaf.com)